Star 1 – 3

 Skills are a combination of fundamental skating movements, executed on a pattern and skated solo.
 The basic components of all disciplines of figure skating are incorporated into the program.
 The movements are derived from former compulsory figures, free skating and ice dance.
 The objective of the Skills program is mastery of the basic fundamentals of skating – edge quality, control, power and speed.

 The Dance assessment program teaches timing, musicality, rhythm interpretation, structure as well as basic skating skills such as edges, flow, control and unison.

 Freeskate consists of the execution of jumps, spins, footwork, field movements and stroking, either in isolation or performed in sequence to music.

-Each assessment consists of 2 parts – Elements in Isolation and a Free Program except STAR 1.
-There is only an element assessment.
+Each assessment consists of 2 parts – Elements in isolation and a Free Skate Program.
+With the exception of STAR 1, there is only an element component.

 These are events involving a number of clubs in the same region or area.
 The competition categories offered generally fall in line with the applicable Skate Canada Section specifications, so that all Interclubs within the Section are standardized.

 All you need are good quality skates with great ankle support, leggings, skating skirt or dress, mittens and a warm sweater.
 Boys can wear warm pants.
 Dress in layers – it will get warm!